The average salary for a Technical Trainer is $67,012.

 A technical trainer coordinates training sessions, provides instruction and training, and guide developmental projects within the organization.
 One who works as a technical trainer typically has a niche of expertise with reputable certification; clients consult them for knowledge and guidance in these areas.
 Conferences, webinars, and lectures may be used to teach personnel from the designated company.
 Individuals in this position are also expected to create educational materials and coursework.…Read more

-Technical Trainer Tasks
+Technical Trainer Job Listings

-What Are Popular Skills for Technical Trainer
+What Are Popular Skills for Technical Trainers?

-What is the Pay by Experience Level for Technical Trainer
+What is the Pay by Experience Level for Technical Trainers?

 Pay Difference by Location